MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - This policy setting only applies if you are installing or updating to Version 1905 or later of Office 365 ProPlus (or Office 365 Business).
 > - Be sure you're using at least version 4873.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on June 13, 2019.

-If you enable this policy setting, Teams won't be installed in the following scenarios:
+If you enable this policy setting, Teams won't be installed in the following scenarios for Version 1905 or later:

 - New installations of Office 365 ProPlus
 - Updates to existing installations of Office 365 ProPlus